What is Data Annotation in 2023? How is it useful and its types.

 2. Regression: In this case, the aim is to establish a relationship between dependent and independent variables.
 For instance, estimating the connection between an advertising budget and product sales is an illustration of a regression problem.

-Data annotation: why is it necessary?
+Why is it necessary?

 Computers are indeed capable of delivering highly precise, relevant, and timely results.
 But how do machines achieve such efficiency?
-The key lies in data annotation.
+The key lies in the data annotation.
 During the development of machine learning modules, an extensive amount of AI training data is provided to enhance their ability to make informed decisions and recognize various objects or elements.

 Data annotation is the essential process that enables these modules to distinguish between a cat and a dog, a noun and an adjective, or a road from a sidewalk.
 Without data annotation, every image would appear the same to machines because they lack inherent knowledge about the world.